decred/dcrwallet/rpc/documentation/api.md

   condition may not be return `Unauthenticated` as that refers to the client not having the credentials to call this method.

-**Stability:** Unstable: It is unknown if the consensus RPC client will remain used after the project gains SPV support.

 ___

 #### `DiscoverAddresses`